-3. Do a series on prayer.
+3. Teach a series on prayer.

-Sometimes teenagers don’t pray because they don’t know how to do it.
-Purchase or develop a good series on prayer that will show them how to pray with power.
-At Lead THE Cause we teach teenagers to pray by using the Lord’s prayer as a guideline.
-We use the acrostic PRAY…Praise, Request, Admit, Yield:
+Sometimes teenagers don’t pray because they don’t know how.
+Purchase or develop a good lesson or series on prayer that will show them how to pray with power.
+At Lead THE Cause, we teach teenagers to pray by using the Lord’s prayer (Matthew 6:9-13) as a guideline.
+We use the acrostic P.R.A.Y., which stands for Praise, Request, Admit, Yield:

-Admit “Forgive us our sins as we forgive those who have sinned against us.”
-This is where we teach teenagers to confess their sins to God, claiming the promise of 1 John 1:9, “If we confess our sins he is faithful and righteous to forgive us our sins and cleanse us from all unrighteousness.”
-This trains our teenagers to refuse to linger in the mud when they fall and to get cleaned up through confession as they relentlessly pursue their relationship with God.
+Admit “Forgive us our sins, as we forgive those who have sinned against us.”
+This is where we teach teenagers to confess their sins to God, claiming the promise of 1 John 1:9: “If we confess our sins, He is faithful and righteous to forgive us our sins and cleanse us from all unrighteousness.”
+This trains our teenagers to refuse to linger in the mud when they fall and to get cleaned up through confession, as they relentlessly pursue their relationship with God.

 Yield “Lead us not into temptation but deliver us from the evil one.”
-This equips our teenagers to yield themselves to the Holy Spirit as they put on the full armor of God to wage war against Satan.
-This part of prayer keeps our teenagers alert to the reality of spiritual warfare and the temptations that the world, the flesh and the devil throw their way everyday.
+This equips our teenagers to yield themselves to the Holy Spirit, as they put on the full armor of God to wage war against Satan.
+This part of prayer keeps our teenagers alert to the reality of spiritual warfare and the temptations that the world, the flesh, and the devil throw their way every day.

 4. Program prayer into your meetings.

-Or, what if you used the last ten minutes of your youth group meeting to allow teenagers to pray?
+Or what if you used the last ten minutes of your youth group meeting to allow teenagers to pray?